Why Do I Feel Responsible for My Parents?

 • carrying emotional burdens for the family

-As adults, this may later appear as:
+As adults, these patterns may appear as:

 • over-functioning